mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/exchange_single_node.rst

 .. _exchange-single-node:

 ***************************************************************
-How to prepare BitShares Exchange Guide (Single Node Edition)
+How to prepare DNA Exchange Guide (Single Node Edition)
 ***************************************************************

-The purpose of this article is to assist third-party exchanges to go online for BitShares transactions.
+The purpose of this article is to assist third-party exchanges to go online for DNA transactions.

 The scheme described in this section is a single node scheme.
 Compared to the two-node scenario described in another document, the single-node solution can save memory, hard disk, and synchronization time.